nickythelion/ciris/README.md

 This method returns a tuple with the signature `(c_value, m_value, y_value, k_value)`.
 Note that these values are integers in range [0..100].

 ## Altering the hue of the color
 To alter the color's hue, use the `Color.hue_shift()` method.
-The method takes a required positional argument `amount: int`, whic specifies the amount in degrees on a color wheel that the hue will be shifted by.
+The method takes a required positional argument `amount: int`, which specifies the amount in degrees on a color wheel that the hue will be shifted by.

 For example, this code will shift the color's hue by 30 degrees clockwise:
 ```python